-GreenFlux’ leading smart charging technology manages Time of Use (ToU) based charging incentives for EV drivers.
+GreenFlux’s leading smart charging technology manages Time of Use (ToU) based charging incentives for EV drivers.

 The growth of electric vehicles (EVs) presents a new challenge for the UK’s electricity transmission and distribution network operators.
 As groups of neighbours acquire EVs, localised clustering is likely to have an impact on electricity networks.
 Therefore, a large investment has to be made to strengthen the existing grid.
 The Electric Nation project researched if smart charging, provided by GreenFlux, could avoid the need to perform expensive network upgrades.

-The Electric Nation Smart Charging project ran from 2016 to 2019, focussing on domestic EV charging.
+The Electric Nation Smart Charging project ran from 2016 to 2019, focusing on domestic EV charging.
 In total, 673 smart chargers were installed at participants’ homes throughout Western Power Distribution’s license area, involving more than 40 different types of electric vehicles.

 Via GreenFlux’ smart charging system, transaction data was gathered (plug in and plug out, active charging session, amount of energy consumed).
 The GreenFlux back-office system could monitor the overall demand of chargers and could reduce this total demand by instructing individual chargers to reduce the power available to charging EVs.